omearae/CSE-701-Elizabeth-OMeara/final_project_ElizabethOMeara/README.md

 #include <ctime>
 ```

-This program sets the namespace to the standard namespace `std` using the following code.
+This program uses the following code so that any function under the namespace `std` will not require `std::` before it.

 ``` cpp
 using namespace std;